japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamSourceProvider.md

   parameters: Map[String, String]): (String, StructType)
 ----

-The name and schema of the <<spark-sql-streaming-Source.adoc#, streaming source>>
+The name and schema of the <<spark-sql-streaming-Source.md#, streaming source>>

-Used exclusively when `DataSource` is requested for <<spark-sql-streaming-DataSource.adoc#sourceSchema, metadata of a streaming source>> (when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#logicalPlan, initialize the analyzed logical plan>>)
+Used exclusively when `DataSource` is requested for <<spark-sql-streaming-DataSource.md#sourceSchema, metadata of a streaming source>> (when `MicroBatchExecution` is requested to <<spark-sql-streaming-MicroBatchExecution.md#logicalPlan, initialize the analyzed logical plan>>)

 |===

 [[implementations]]
-NOTE: <<spark-sql-streaming-KafkaSourceProvider.adoc#, KafkaSourceProvider>> is the only known `StreamSourceProvider` in Spark Structured Streaming.
+NOTE: <<spark-sql-streaming-KafkaSourceProvider.md#, KafkaSourceProvider>> is the only known `StreamSourceProvider` in Spark Structured Streaming.